BUSINESS OVERSIGHT, DEPARTMENT OF

 If you meet the requirements stated in this bulletin, you may take this examination, which is competitive.
 Possession of the entrance requirements does not assure a place on the eligible list.
 Your performance in the examination described on this bulletin will be compared with the performance of others who take this test, and all candidates who pass will be ranked according to their scores.

-The FINANCIAL INSTITUTIONS, DEPARTMENT OF reserves the right to revise the examination plan to better meet the needs of the service if the circumstances under which this examination was planned change.
+The BUSINESS OVERSIGHT, DEPARTMENT OF reserves the right to revise the examination plan to better meet the needs of the service if the circumstances under which this examination was planned change.
 Such revision will be in accordance with civil service law and rules and all competitors will be notified.

 General Qualifications: Candidates must possess essential personal qualifications including integrity, initiative, dependability, good judgment, and ability to work cooperatively with others.